-DIRECTOR OF RCU LTD. A VISITING RESEARCH FELLOW AT THE INSTITUTE OF EDUCATION, UNIVERSITY OF LONDON AND A REGULAR CONTRIBUTOR TO THE FE WEEK EXPERT SECTION t is not only the result of the forthcoming election that is difficult to read; the consequences of voting one way or the other are also rather opaque.
-This is in part because the major parties are being cov about some very big issues: the Tories won't tell us what they will cut whereas Labour won't tell us when.
-It is also the case that both are concentrating on the big picture and leaving some very awkward detail to later
+A FOUNDER MEMBER OF THE POLICY CONSORTIUM, A Director of RCU LTD, A visiting research fellow at the Institute of Education, University of London and a Regular contributor to the FE week expert section t is not only the result of the forthcoming election that is difficult to read; the consequences of voting one way or the other are also rather opaque.
+This is in part because the major parties are being coy about some very big issues: the Tories won't tell us what they will cut whereas Labour won't tell us when.
+It is also the case that both are concentrating on the big picture and leaving some very awkward detail to later.